outcomesinsights/vocabulary_formats/README.md

 Basically, if the regexp yields a false negative, it's not an acceptable regexp.
 If it yields a small number of false positives, we'll allow it.

-## CSV Format
+## Tab Seperated Values (TSV) Format

-This repository contains a CSV file of regexps that have been gathered from various sources.
+This repository contains a TSV file of regexps that have been gathered from various sources.
+Tabs were chosen over commas to avoid needing to quote regexps that contain commas.

 Here are the columns:

 - vocabulary_id
   - Preferably the OMOP-related vocabulary_id associated with the terminology